 Because female tarantulas rarely leave their burrows and males venture out only in search of females, it is rare to encounter one in the home.
 Thus, most experts recommend that you capture and remove the tarantula rather than killing them.
 That said, there are things you can do:

-- Utah State University Cooperative Extension suggests that if a tarantula does enter your home, "put an open container on top of the spider and slide a piece of paper under the opening.
-Then, flip the container and paper together, trapping the spider inside.
-The spider can then be safely released outdoors."
+- Put an open container on top of the spider and slide a piece of paper underneath.
+Then, flip the container and paper together, trapping it.
+Then, the spider can then be safely released outdoors.

 - Spiders tend to spin their webs in quiet, undisturbed areas, so you can discourage them through frequent cleaning and vacuuming of these areas, such as closets, cellars, corners, etc.

 - Keep tarantulas out of your home by keeping doors closed, sealing structural gaps, and mending screens around the home.

 - To get rid of a tarantula that wanders into your home, or another unwanted area, you can implement general spider control methods.